MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 3.11 =
+= 3.12 =
-IMPORTANT: Security risk fixes for shortcode parameters and example plugin.
-Custom file icon support for Uploads file types.
-One enhancement, four fixes.
+IMPORTANT: Cross-site scripting security risk for authenticated users with the "Author" role has been eliminated.

 == Other Notes ==